 Finally, breathalyzers are very temperamental devices and must be calibrated regularly to ensure that they are working properly.
 If a device was not properly calibrated at the time of your test, the results can be dismissed as evidence against you.

-Attorney Fleming is not interested in helping you plead guilty to your DUI/DWI charge, no one needs to pay an attorney for that.
+I am not interested in helping you plead guilty to your DUI charge, no one needs to pay an attorney for that.
 What he will do is meticulously examine every angle of your case and scrutinize all available evidence to achieve the best possible outcome, up to and including taking your case to trial to argue your case.